sando38/helm-ejabberd/charts/ejabberd/README.md

 # ejabberd chart description

-This helm chart has the goal to achieve clustering, however, it can also be run as a single server.
+The chart's main focus is to achieve clustering in kubernetes, however, it may be used to run a single server w/o any downsides as well.

 ## General hints